venysssssssssss/AwsOverview/AWS DynamoDB.md

 - **Provisioned Mode (default):**
   - You specify the number of reads/writes per second.
   - You need to plan capacity beforehand.
-  - Pay for provisioned read & write capacity units.
+  - Pay for provisioned read and write capacity units.
 - **On-Demand Mode:**
   - Read/writes automatically scale up/down with your workloads.
   - No capacity planning needed.